 My personal experience in treating chronic headache clients over the years is that sixteen weeks of treatment is not necessary to get headaches under control.
 I find that after an initial four weeks of treatments an occasional treatment of once or twice every four to six weeks is beneficial in maintaining headache relief.
 In cases of concussion headaches it can take a few weeks longer and an MRI must always be performed to rule out other causes of chronic headache.
 Chronic headaches should be evaluated by a medical professional first before seeking acupuncture.

-Traditional eastern medicine has been used for thousands of years to treat people holistically, often addressing several (seemingly unrelated) symptoms at once to propel them forward into a healthier future, free ...ACUPUNCTURE & CHINESE MEDICINE
+Traditional eastern medicine has been used for thousands of years to treat people holistically, often addressing several (seemingly unrelated) symptoms at ...ACUPUNCTURE & CHINESE MEDICINE